The Different Types Of Lenses Used In Cataract Surgery Skip to main content

 This would be an extremely rare occurrence.
 Often due to trauma or certain medical conditions that can make the support structure of the IOL weak, the IOL can become dislocated.
 In these cases special techniques can be used to try and recenter the IOL or the IOL may need to be removed and replaced.
 Another rare scenario is that the advanced optics of presbyopia correcting IOLs may not be well tolerated by a patient and they may be frustrated by a reduced quality of vision or glare or halos that can be seen around lights.
 In these cases the IOL can be removed and exchanged for another type of IOL.
 Again the need to have any of these procedures is extremely rare, probably less than 1% of cases.

-As you can see, there is a lot of information to learn and consider before deciding if, when, and how you go about pursuing cataract surgery to help your vision.
-That’s why we can’t emphasize enough the importance of consulting with your eye care professional to help narrow down the best possible options for you.
-Contact SightMD today to discuss your options and see if you are a candidate for cataract surgery.
+As you can see, there is a wealth of information to understand and evaluate before deciding if, when, and how to pursue cataract surgery to enhance your vision.
+This is why we cannot stress enough the importance of consulting with your eye care professional to help identify the best options for you.
+Contact SightMD today to discuss your choices and determine if you are a candidate for cataract surgery.